mywaiting/psql/README.md

 }

 // simple query with paramters, result as object with ObjectCursor
-// You play `pq` with with `es6 tagged template string`, which looks like magic.
+// You play `psql` with with `es6 tagged template string`, which looks like magic.
 {
     const objectCursor = client.cursor(ObjectCursor)
     // const result = await objectCursor.query('select id, name from people where id < $1', [3, ])